We provide mortuary care to transfer your loved one from the place of death to our care.

 Our Directors will discuss and seek any special instructions and ensure these wishes are carried out.

-If you would like to be involved in our care for you loved, one we will support you in doing so.
+If you would like to be involved in our care for your loved, one we will support you in doing so.

 In some circumstances, it may be necessary or we may recommend embalming.
-Our directors will discuss and seek your permission for embalming.
+Our Geelong funeral directors will discuss and seek your permission for embalming.
 Embalming is performed by a qualified experienced embalmer.

 A personal choice – A time of quiet reflection

-Some families find it helpful to spend time with their loved one before the funeral service.
-It is with your invitation that who you wish to be present are invited.
+Some families find it helpful to spend time with their loved ones before the funeral service.
+It is with your invitation that those who you wish to be present are invited.